Michael Jacobs (footballer): Wigan Athletic

 On 27 July 2015, Jacobs moved to newly relegated League One side Wigan Athletic, signing a three-year deal for an undisclosed fee.

 On 16 October 2017, Jacobs signed a two-year contract extension with Wigan which would keep him at the club until the summer of 2020.
 Upon putting pen-to-paper on the new deal, Jacobs stated: "I have played some of my best football here and I am excited for the future."

 After spending five years with Wigan, Jacobs left the club upon the expiration of his contract at the end of the 2019–20 season.

 Portsmouth

 On 14 September 2020, Jacobs was signed by EFL League One team Portsmouth, on a two-year deal.
 For the 2020–21 season, Jacobs was assigned the squad number 24 shirt.

 Jacobs left Portsmouth at the end of the 2022–23 season, following the expiration of his contract.

 Chesterfield

 On 4 August 2023, Jacobs was signed by National League side Chesterfield, reuniting him with his former Wigan manager Paul Cook and teammate Will Grigg.
 Jacobs was released by The Spireites at the end of the 2024/25 season, having made 70 appearances across 2 seasons for the club.

 Northampton Town

 On 16 June 2025, Jacobs agreed to return to Northampton Town on a one-year deal.

+On 5 May 2026, Northampton Town announced that Jacobs has not been offered a new contract and released by the club following their regulation from League 1.
+The club do have an option on Michael Jacobs, which can be considered once a new manager is appointed.